 Senator RISCH.
 Yes.
 This-yes.
 No, I get that.
 Mr. Secretary, I just appreciate you never got to the answer to the question.
 You talked about all the good stuff we were doing and we appreciate that.
 We really do, but we have all heard anecdotal stories about suppression of the Taiwanese flag and what have you.
 Is there an official policy on this?
 Do we have anything in writing on this?

-Ambassador Kritenbrink.
-Mr. Ranking Member, thank you very much for the question and I am happy to answer it to the best of spect and dignity in every interaction.
+Ambassador KRITENBRINK.
+Mr. Ranking Member, thank you very much for the question and I am happy to answer it to the best of my ability.

 Senator RISCH.
 Please.